mocnik-science/measures-rest-oshdb-app/backend/docs/measureDescription.md

 ## Further properties

-OpenStreetMap data conists of nodes, ways and areas, and relations, each of them potentially being tagged by a number of key–value pairs.
+OpenStreetMap data consists of nodes, ways and areas, and relations, each of them potentially being tagged by a number of key–value pairs.
 As the measures refer to OSM data, the description of a measure contains information about which **elements** it **assesses**, and which **tags** it **assesses**.

 A data quality measure compares the actual data to other information for assessing data quality.
 Hereby, two ways of how to **ground** the data are compared, the one of the actual data and an alternative one.
 This can be expressed by the *grounding based ontology of data quality measures*.
-The classes of the ontology, characterise the alternative grounding, include:
+The classes of the ontology, characterize the alternative grounding, include:

 * **Perception-based grounding.**  We observe the environment anew, giving rise to the similar data.
 * **Data-based grounding.**  The data are compared to other yet very similar parts of the same dataset (intrinsic grounding), or to a reference dataset that has other characteristics (extrinsic grounding).